 Outside of work, I spend time enjoying friends and family, renovating my home and participating in my own recovery.
 I am a proud mother to a wonderful daughter, Nana to three gorgeous grandchildren, daughter to the woman who inspires me to be the very best I can be and wife to a brilliant man.
 I have extended family members who have moved into recovery over the years, filling me with hope for all of those who still suffer.
 I can’t say it too many times: There is always hope and healing.

-Linda Kagey is a licensed chemical dependency counselor with more than 20 years of experience providing addiction and codependency treatment to adults, adolescents and families.
+Linda Kagey, LCDC, ADC is a licensed chemical dependency counselor with more than 20 years of experience providing addiction and codependency treatment to adults, adolescents and families.
 She has extensive counseling experience with both the criminal and family law systems and can provide evaluations and therapy as needed, as well as expert testimony on substance abuse and its impact on families.
-Linda is a certified trainer for both Peer Recovery Support Specialists and Fetal Alcohol Spectrum Disorders (FASD).
+Linda is a Love First Interventionist and a certified trainer for Fetal Alcohol Spectrum Disorders (FASD).
 She currently is the co-chair on the Texas Collaborative on Fetal Alcohol Spectrum Disorders Steering Committee.
 Linda is affiliated with the Houston Area Partnership on FASD, Texas Association of Addiction Professionals, NAADAC Association for Addiction Professionals, national and local chapters of Employee Assistance Professional Association and serves on the board of the Coalition of Behavioral Health Services.